 I am 18 years old or older Yes No

 Model name (please print):

-Signature of Model: -
+Signature of Model:

 Address:

 Address:

 Witness (please print):

 Signature of Witness:

 Date:

-If the model is under 18 years of age, consent should be
+If the model is under 18 years of age, consent should be given by parent or guardian as follows:

-I hereby certify that I am the parent or guardian of (ple For the model named above, and for value received, I d foregoing on behalf of him or her or them. -
+I hereby certify that I am the parent or guardian of (p olease print model name)

+For the model named above, and for value received, I foregoing on behalf of him or her or them. do give my consent without reservations to the

 Signature of Parent or Guardian: Date:

 Witness (please print):

 Signature of Witness:

-Please return this completed form to: (enter your chapt er information here)
+Please return this completed form to: (enter your cha pter information here)

-Shirt Size:

-Do you fish left handed or right handed?
+Shirt Size: Do you fish left handed or right handed?